 We can help you gather evidence, deal with police questioning, negotiate a plea bargain, and more, which will all help you face reduced penalties after an Arizona drunk driving arrest.
 Less jail time, fines, driver’s license suspension, and more, will help you move on with your life.
 Thus, to see which defenses might be possible in your case, and to receive an affordable quote for legal representation with payment plan options, fill out our online form or call our office at 480-833-8000.

 DUI: DRIVING UNDER THE INFLUENCE IN ARIZONA

 It is against Arizona law for any person to drive or be in actual physical control of a vehicle while under the influence of an intoxicating liquor or drug.
-You give consent to test for BAC or BADC when you apply for and receive an Arizona drivers license.
+You give consent to test for BAC or BADC when you apply for and receive an Arizona driver’s license.
 BAC or BADC is Blood Alcohol Concentration or Drug Content.
-The Implied Consent Law means that if you hold an Arizona drivers license, you understand that if you are requested to submit to a BADC test, you must comply.
-A BADC test of breath, blood, or urine may measure the amount of alcohol or drugs present in your bloodstream.
-In a law enforcement officer has reason to believe you are driving impaired or under the influence, you may be subjected to the test.
+The Implied Consent Law means that if you hold an Arizona driver’s license, you understand that if you are requested to submit to a BADC test, you must comply.
+A BADC test of breath, blood, or urine may measure the amount of alcohol or drugs present in your bloodstream.If a law enforcement officer has reason to believe you are driving impaired or under the influence, they may subject you to a test.

 ARIZONA DUI DEFINITIONS

 The Motor Vehicle Department (MVD) of Arizona defines levels of DUI by blood alcohol concentration.

 DUI – A standard DUI offense is driving a vehicle with a BAC of .08% or higher (commercial vehicle .04% or higher), or if you are under the age of 21 years old and have any percentage BAC.